IgorMundstein/WinMemoryCleaner/README.md

 ## ✍️ A Note From the Developer

-In the past, I struggled with having the hardware and software to enjoy the best of technology and gaming.
+In the past, I faced challenges with having the proper hardware and software to enjoy technology and gaming fully.
 It was a constant battle to squeeze every last drop of performance out of a limited machine.

-Although I may not need this tool for my own use as I once did, I maintain it in my free time for a simple reason: to help others who still face that struggle.
-I see this project as a form of social work—a contribution to the art of technology and a thank you to the beautiful open-source community that empowers us all.
+Even though I may not need this tool for my tasks as much as I once did, I continue to maintain it in my free time for a simple reason: to assist others who still encounter similar struggles.
+This project is a contribution to the field of technology and a tribute to the wonderful open-source community that supports us all.

 This tool is for you.
-Hearing from users like you about how this tool helps is what truly makes my day.
+Hearing from users like you about how this tool has helped someone truly makes my day.
+Enjoy!

 ---